ryo-ohki-code/sideshift-payment-integration-node/README.md

 **getDecimals(coin, network)**
+Get decimal precision for a coin/token.

-get the decimal of a coin/token if available else return null return null or decimal
+return null or decimal